JerryI/wljs-docs/docs/frontend/Cell types/WLX.md

 ```

 :::tip
-Utilize the power of WLX while making [Slides](frontend/Cell%20types/Slides.md)
+Leverage the power of WLX when making [Slides](frontend/Cell%20types/Slides.md).
 :::

-All WL expressions __are accessible from there as well__
+All WL expressions **are accessible from within WLX**:

 ```jsx
 .wlx